comynssj/finalProject/README.md

 [Layout 1](https://github.com/comynssj/finalProject/issues/7)

 The view of the category with the ability to edit the name.
-It displays the how many different items have been entered along with how many total there are.
+It displays how many different items have been entered along with how many total there are.

 [Layout 2](https://github.com/comynssj/finalProject/issues/7)